CMUAbstract/maker/README.md

     DEPS += libbar

+or to specify the toolchain that this library must be built if, if different from the toolchain the app is built, with `lib:toolchain`, for example:

+    DEPS += libbar:gcc

 Include the library\'s headers from the source:

     #include <libfoo/foo.h>

 Builds using different [built-in toolchains](#built-in-toolchains) (e.g. GCC, Clang) and [custom toolchains](#custom-toolchains) co-exist in separate subdirectories of the `bld/` directories.
-To use a toolchain `toolchainX`, the application must create `bld/toolchainX/Makefile` with

-    TOOLCHAIN = toolchainX
-    include ../Makefile
-    include $(MAKER_ROOT)/Makefile.toolchainX

 **NOTE**: Having to create this file is annoying, and hopefully it will be eliminated in the future.